Accounting (ACCT) 460

 - Lesson 1: Introduction to Auditing

-- Lesson 2: Auditor's Report and Responsibilities
+- Lesson 2: Auditor’s Report, Professional Ethics, and Legal Liabilities

 - Lesson 4: Audit Planning, Materiality, and Risk